Mahwah, New Jersey: Local government

 Mahwah is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council system of municipal government (Plan B), implemented by direct petition as of July 1, 1984.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the seven-member Township Council, with all members elected at-large to staggered four-year terms of office on a non-partisan basis as part of the November general election in even-numbered years.
 Four council seats are up for vote together and then three seats and the mayoral seat are up for vote together two years later.
 The legislative powers of the township are exercised by the Township Council.
 In September 2010, the township council voted to shift the township's non-partisan elections from May to November, citing increased voter participation and prospective savings of $30,000 associated with supporting each election, with the first November election taking place in 2012.

-As of 2023, the Mayor of Mahwah is James J. Wysocki, who was elected to succeed John Roth, and whose term of office ends December 31, 2024.
+As of 2023, the Mayor of Mahwah is Jim Wysocki, who was elected to succeed John Roth, and whose term of office ends December 31, 2028.
 Roth had been elected in November 2018 following the recall of the former mayor, William Laforet.
-Members of the Township Council are Council President David May (2024), Council Vice President Rob Ferguson (2026), Janet Ariemma (2026), Kim Bolan (2024), Ward Donigian (2026), Michelle Crowe Paz (2024) and Jonathan Wong (2026).
+Members of the Township Council are Council President Rob Ferguson (2026), Council Vice President Michelle Paz (2028), Janet Ariemma (2026), George Ervin (2028), Ward Donigian (2026), Dave May (2028) and Jonathan Wong (2026).

 Then-Mayor Bill Laforet faced a recall election in November 2018, after a resident group submitted in June a list of 5,000 petition signatures that they had collected calling for the action, in excess of the 25% needed to place the measure in front of voters.
 In the November 2018 general election, Laforet was recalled from office and John Roth was elected mayor.
 The successful recall was the first in the county for at least 25 years.